-Government Contracts 5th edition is the new edition of a work that has now been in existence for some seventeen years.
-It is Australia’s definitive legal text on all levels of government contracting, which focuses on the legal issues that may arise in connection with government contracts and which have no parallel in the private sector.
+Government Contracts 6th edition is the new edition of a work that has now been in existence for some twenty-one years.
+It is Australia’s definitive legal text on all levels of government contracting.
+It focuses on the legal issues that may arise in connection with government contracts and which have no parallel in the private sector.

 Authoritative and respected, Government Contracts has been referred to in State and Federal court cases, in the High Court and in government policy documents.